 Another argument in favor of the Oxford comma is that it better mimics the cadence of a spoken sentence.
-Adding an extra comma before a conjunction represents the pause you would take while speaking, and many people would argue that it makes the meaning of a sentence more clear.
-Like the example above, failing to pause at the end of could make the listener believe that the final two items in the list are combined.
+Adding an extra comma before conjunction represents the pause you would take while speaking, and many people would argue that it makes the meaning of a sentence more clear.
+Like the example above, failing to pause at the end could make the listener believe that the final two items in the list are combined.

 The Associated Press, along with many journalists, are against the Oxford comma being a grammatical requirement.
 Opponents of the comma believe that it can make a piece of writing seem cluttered and even pretentious.
-A lot of these people think that including a conjunction is sufficient enough, and some would even say that including the extra comma belittles readers because the author assumes they have difficulty understanding longer sentences.
+A lot of these people think that including conjunction is sufficient enough, and some would even say that including the extra comma belittles readers because the author assumes they have difficulty understanding longer sentences.
 Publishers also frown upon its use because it has the potential to take up page space, something that is incredibly crucial to conserve.